 Sadhana practice involves two phases: the creation phase, where the meditator actively creates a visualization that has a variety of elements, including imagining Buddhas and their retinues, sacred implements and adornments, and imagining the outside world as the pure land of the Buddha.
 The implements and adornments are symbols that we can use to increase our understanding of our enlightened potential.
 For example, the Bodhisattva Chenresig is shown as holding a lotus and a wish-fulfilling jewel.
 The lotus is born from the mud, but not tainted by it.
-The wish-fulfilling jewel can represent attainment of the true source of happiness, which is serving others and relinquishing attachment to mistaken sources of happiness.
+Chenresig holds a wish-fulfilling jewel, which he gives to us.
+This jewel is awareness of the true source of happiness, which is bringing freedom from suffering to others.

 The creation phase also includes visualization of one's own self as the deity and recitation of an associated mantra.